 My son loves his “Johnny Jumper”!
 This ultimately, gave me the idea for this!
 I thought it was a great way to hold him up, especially if he was surrounded by water.
-He had so much fun, as you can see by the large grin on his face!
+My son had so much fun, as you can see by the large grin on his face!

 He was nice and heavy in the water, so I felt good about how stable he looked.
 He didn’t quite have the leg strength to bounce himself up and down either.
 So, he just glided back and forth in the water.

 I love the Johnny Jumper because it is easy to set up and take down.
 The concept of it is so simple, as my son grew he became better and better about moving with his jumper and bouncing.
 I only let him use it in the water once or twice because I didn’t feel it was super safe anymore once he was really able to move!